 Typography is the art of designing the shapes of words to illuminate the ideas they carry, and to conserve our valued texts for posterity.
 Sacred scripture is written in many scripts, read in more languages, and the typographer’s ultimate challenge is to orchestrate the communion of this manifold multilingual magnificence within the constraints of the printed page.
 The polyglot Bible is typography’s crown jewel.

 Dodecaglotta is a neologism, coined from the Greek, modeled on ‘biblia polyglotta’, and is equivalent to something like ‘duodecilingual’, or twelve-tongued: the same text in twelve languages.
 The languages of Dodecaglotta are the classical voices of the christian Oecumene, from the Orient to the Occident: the community of liturgies in the East and the West.
-Twelve ecclesiastical traditions in eight different scripts and writing systems, each of which feature there own calligraphic particularities and typographical challenges.
+Twelve ecclesiastical traditions in eight different scripts and writing systems, each of which feature their own calligraphic particularities and typographical challenges.
 In celebration of the Incarnate Word, and with the help of linguistics, statistics, high-tech software & computer algorithms, we may try to seek conciliation with the craft of ancient scriptoria and this great typographic tradition that is the polyglot Bible.